Last updated: 12/16/2021

 3. Technical and Organization Measures.
 LiveChat has implemented and will maintain, for the entire term of the Agreement with Client, appropriate technical and organizational measures, internal controls, and information security routines intended to protect Client Personal Data against accidental loss, destruction, or alteration; unauthorized disclosure or access; or unlawful destruction as follows:

 3.2 Storage.
 LiveChat’s database servers are hosted in a data center operated by a third party vendor.
-LiveChat maintains complete administrative control over the virtual servers, and no third-party vendors have logical access to Client Data.
+LiveChat maintains complete administrative control over the virtual servers, and no third-party vendors have logical access to Client Personal Data.

 3.3 Asset Management: